All Episodes

 Well, it isn't a question of who won and who lost.

-The the his performance uh is dressed up and made to look like he's he's coming out tough, he's firing on all cilliners against uh Santorum and everybody else's peripheral.
+His performance is dressed up and made to look like he's coming out tough.

 Well, he has a record.

-And his government record is taking bailout.
+And his government record is taking bailouts.

-Well, do you think their voting records are similar to Santorum's?
+Do you think their voting records are similar to Santorum's?

-In the aggregate, there's many people that have similar voting records to Santorum.
+I have no idea in the aggregate, or in the specific, I should say, in the aggregate, there's many people that have similar voting records to Santorum.

-I bet there's not a whole lot of difference in uh some of the senatorial congressional endorsements of Romney from Santorum's voting record.
+I bet there's not a whole lot of difference in some of the senatorial congressional endorsements of Romney from Santorum's voting record.

 I'm just asking.

-I just want to warn you folks, the phones are smoking.
+I just want to warn you, folks, the phones are smoking.